KishoreKammela/JobBoardly/docs/employer-features.md

 - **View Posted Jobs (`/employer/posted-jobs`)**:
   - A dashboard listing all jobs posted by the employer's company.
   - Displays job title, status, and applicant count for each job.
   - Quick links to edit a job or view its applicants.
-Actions may be disabled if the job or company is suspended/deleted.
+Actions may be disabled if the job or company is suspended/deleted, or if the job itself is suspended by an admin.
 - _Note_: Job posting and management are disabled if the company account is 'suspended' or 'deleted'.

 ### 2.4.
 Applicant Management